fnune/toastboard/NOTES.md

 That's it!
 192 bytes divided by my word size of 4 is exactly 48.
 I'll use 48 as a stack size for my task and eventually test to see if I can get by with less (I doubt it).

+#### The stack size I calculated wasn't enough

+I started by trying to allocate a stack of 48 words for my `task_upload_memfault_data` function, but that crashed my device due to bad allocations.
+I bluntly tried to increase it gradually until it worked, and it did!
+At 4096 words.
+I was off by a lot.

+Could this be due to the fact that I measured stack usage for `memfault_platform_http_client_post_data` and not for my task's function `task_upload_memfault_data`?
+Let's build with `-fstack-usage` again, this time scouting for my task function instead.
+The number reported for `memfault_platform_http_client_post_data` was 192 bytes.

 #### Finding out the size of a word manually in C

 I remember in Rust this would be the size of `usize`.
 I guess in C I can go `sizeof(some_type)` to get this.